How (Mis)calibrated is Your Federated CLIP and What To Do About It?: Preliminaries

-Besides accuracy, we also want a model to be well-calibrated.
+\textbf{\emph{Model calibration.}} In addition to higher accuracy, we also want a model to be well-calibrated.
 That is, we want the predicted class probabilities of the model to be an accurate representation of the model's accuracy \cite{guo2017calibration}.
 Formally, a model is said to be well-calibrated (or \textit{confidence-calibrated}), if for a confidence of $c$, the model is correct $c$ proportions of the time:

 where $(\vect{x}, y)$ is a datapoint, and $\hat{p}(\cdot)$ returns a discrete probability distribution over a set of $C$ classes.
-In practice, to quantify miscalibration, we use the summary metric Expected Calibration Error (ECE) \cite{guo2017calibration} that measures the difference between accuracy and confidence.
-To compute ECE for $n$ samples in the dataset, we group the samples into $G$ equal-sized bins $\{b_1, b_2, \cdots b_G\}$ based on the prediction confidence of the model, and take a weighted average over the absolute difference between the average accuracy and average confidence:
+To quantify miscalibration theExpected Calibration Error (ECE) metric \cite{guo2017calibration} is used, which measures the difference between accuracy and confidence.
+To compute ECE for $|\mathcal{D}|$ samples in the dataset, we group the samples into $G$ equal-sized bins $\{b_1, b_2, \cdots b_G\}$ based on the prediction confidence of the model, and take a weighted average of the absolute difference between the average accuracy and average confidence:

-where $\text{acc}(\cdot)$ and $\text{conf}(\cdot)$ denotes the average accuracy and average confidence of the model for the samples falling in the bin $b_g$, respectively.
+where $\text{acc}(b_g)$ and $\text{conf}(g_g)$ denotes the average accuracy and average confidence of the model for the samples falling in the bin $b_g$, respectively.
 A well-calibrated model will have a low ECE.

-In the context of a centralized setting, it has been shown in the literature that although zero-shot CLIP (ZS-CLIP) is well-calibrated \cite{minderer2021revisiting} for the few-shot image classification setting, fine-tuning can make a model miscalibrated \cite{wang2024open,dor}.
-In particular, during CLIP fine-tuning, a regularization term (eg, regularizing text encoder divergence \cite{dor}) is added by the in-training calibration methods to prevent the model from being miscalibrated.
-Although pertinent, no prior work has studied the impact of fine-tuning CLIP on the model's calibration in a FL setting.
+In centralized (offline) settings, prior work showed that while zero-shot CLIP is well-calibrated in few-shot classification \cite{minderer2021revisiting}, fine-tuning can degrade calibration \cite{wang2024open,dor}.
+To mitigate this, methods introduce regularization (\textit{e.g.}, constraining text encoder divergence \cite{dor}) during fine-tuning.
+However, the impact of fine-tuning CLIP on calibration in FL remains unexplored.